The de Rham functor for logarithmic D-modules: Logarithmic D-modules

-The sheaf $\sD_X$ has a canonical filtration by the degree of a differential operator, which is used to define the characteristic variety $\Ch(\sheaf M)$ of a coherent $\sD_X$-modules $\sheaf M$ as conical closed subset of the log cotangent space $T^*X$.
-Such $\sheaf M$ is called holonomic if the logarithmic dimension of each component of $\Ch(\sheaf M)$ is equal to $\logdim X$.
+The sheaf $\sD_X$ has a canonical filtration by the degree of a differential operator.
+The associated graded $\gr \sD_X$ is canonical isomorphic to the push-forward $\pi_*\sO_{T^*X}$ of the structure sheaf of the log cotangent space $T^*X$.
+As for any filtered sheaf of rings with commutative associated graded, this is used to define the characteristic variety $\Ch(\sheaf M)$ of a coherent $\sD_X$-modules $\sheaf M$ as conical closed subset of the log cotangent space $T^*X$ \cite[Appendix~D]{HottaTakeuchiTanisaki:2008:DModulesPerverseSheavesRepresentationTheory}.
+Such $\sheaf M$ is called holonomic if the logarithmic dimension of each component of $\Ch(\sheaf M)$ is equal to $\logdim X$ \cite[Definition~3.22]{KoppensteinerTalpo:2019:HolonomicPerverseLogarithmicDModules}.